-In FY23, the UWSWCD created a pilot financial assistance program for Holiday Farm Fire-affected (HFF) landowners.
-This program provides up to \$20,000 to residents who live within the HFF perimeter with a signed Pure Water Partner (PWP) Stewardship Agreement for implementing restoration and conservation practices on private lands.
+In FY23, the UWSWCD created a pilot financial assistance program for Holiday Farm Fireaffected (HFF) landowners.
+This program provides up to \$20,000 to residents and community organizations located within the HFF perimeter with a signed Pure Water Partner (PWP) Stewardship Agreement for implementing restoration and conservation practices on private lands.

 The PWP program assisted numerous landowners with wildfire recovery since the fall of 2020, providing erosion mitigation, hazardous fire fuels reduction, revegetation, invasive vegetation management, and naturescaping.
-Despite the effectiveness of the PWP wildfire recovery efforts, PWP Project Managers and the Collaborative have identified recovery needs and gaps and presented them to the PWP Implementation Team for consideration.
+Despite the effectiveness of the PWP wildfire recovery efforts, PWP project managers and the collaborative team have identified recovery needs and gaps and presented them to the PWP implementation team for consideration.
 Through those conversations, it became clear that HFF survivors needed an additional funding source to support recovery efforts.
 This UWSWCD pilot program intends to supplement and complement the PWP HFF recovery efforts by providing additional support to HFF survivors as they recover from the wildfire devastation.
+In FY24, several landowners signed agreements, and projects were completed or began implementation, including Naturescaping at the Vida Community Center, fuels reduction at the Blue River Park and McKenzie River Trust lands, fuel reduction and restoration projects on several private lands, and multiple projects for community benefit remain in the queue to be completed in FY25 with that funding being rolled over from FY24.
+At that time, this pilot program will conclude, having invested \$100,000 in HFF-FA projects.

-The long-term program and grant development strategy includes outreach and interviews with stakeholders in each strategic area.
-That input will then be used to develop programmatic goals, priorities, processes for fund allocation, and metrics for measuring program impact and success over time.
+The long-term program and grant development strategy includes both in-house and contracted targeted outreach and interviews with stakeholders in each strategic area.
+As of the end of FY24, stakeholder engagement processes have been completed for the District's Farm/Food/Soil, Environmental Education, and Forest Health & Resilience strategies.
+Engagement processes are underway for the Neighborhood Sustainability and Watershed Restoration strategies.
+Input and insights from these processes are being used to develop programmatic goals, priorities, funding strategies, and metrics for measuring program impact and success over time.